as0027111/Course_grab/README.md

 # Course_grab
-It is robot which detect the available of course and send message to chat room with "LINE".
+It is robot which detect the available of course and send notification to chat room with "LINE Notify".
 ###### tags: `Python` `LINErobot` `selenium`

 ## Tools